yairchu/yairchu.github.io/site/posts/the-priv-idiom.md

 ## Priv

-`Priv` is an alternative idiom without the down-sides of Pimpl, but which only partially achieves its compilation time benefit, as we do declare the private members normally:
+`Priv` is an alternative idiom without the down-sides of Pimpl, but also with only a part of its benefit, as we do declare the private members normally:

 ```C++
 class SpamFilter